scds/text-analysis-1/overview.md

 Acquisition/Input: the text corpus is assembled in a datafied form that can be operated upon computationally.
 This may involve running optical character recognition (OCR) on scanned physical texts or downloading from an API.

-Initial data analysis (IDA): in the initial data analysis stage, we are attending to the potential errors in the data primarily;  to inform the steps of the pre-processing stage and .
-Numerous tools depending on the type of data and .
-In the lesson, we use
+Initial data analysis (IDA): in the initial data analysis stage, we are attending to potential errors in the data for the most part; that is, to identify features of the data that may impact how we work with it and to inform the steps of the pre-processing stage.
+Numerous tools exist to support IDA, depending on the type of data you are working with and the kinds of errors you are trying to find.
+Even ; in the lesson that follows, we use a ubiquitous word processing software to perform IDA (with a little help from a macro).

 Pre-processing: